smartlegionlab/chrono-library-messenger/README.md

 CLM implements a radical new communication paradigm. **There is no act of data transmission.** Instead, two parties synchronously extract information from a shared, predetermined pseudorandom sequence (the "Eternal Library") using public "pointers."

 You don't send messages.
 You **publish coordinates**.
 The recipient **recreates the message locally** using the same coordinates and shared secret.

-Great addition!
-Here's an expanded version that highlights these key benefits.

 ---